NamOsMuleSoft/MS_BuildProjectFromSpecAndPopulateWithData/README.md

 PROMPT 1 :

-Can you please create me an API spec (openapi 3.0.0 and json) with name order-seeds API It has 2 operations
+Can you please create me an API spec (openapi 3.0.0 and json) with name product-demo API It has 2 operations
 Get : that returns all
 Post : that allow to ton create from an array

 Object should contains
+- id
-- seedName
+- name
-- quantity
+- description
-- customerName
+- price

 Name of the file must be  slugifyed version of the API name